Where is Mt. Everest located?

 Everest Base Camp Trek in October

-Everest base camp trek in October is the most wonderful idea.
+The Everest base camp trek in October is the most wonderful idea.
 It is the best month that falls under the autumn season.
-As you know, it is a rain-free season so, you do not need to walk on the slippery trail as well as not need to carry the heavy rain-friendly gears.
+As you know, it is a rain-free season so, you do not need to walk on the slippery trail as well as not need to carry heavy rain-friendly gear.
 The bright and light sunny days are another feature of October that creates pleasant and warm weather and automatically offers the beautiful sceneries of Mt.
 Everest and the white rugged snowcapped peaks.
-Although the temperature is a bit hot in Kathmandu, it would be colder, but bearable in the Everest base camp especially in the higher elevation.
+Although the temperature is a bit hot in Kathmandu, it would be colder, but bearable in the Everest base camp, especially in the higher elevation.

 EBC trek in October is also considered as the peak trekking season in Nepal when most of the visitors come from all around the world to create a lifetime memory.
-Besides, you can know Sherpa people and their culture very closely.
+Besides, you can know the Sherpa people and their culture very closely.
 You get an opportunity to make the friends from different countries due to the crowds of trekkers on the trail and in the tea houses as well.

 Everest Base Camp Trek in November